Steinbach (electoral district)

-Steinbach is a provincial electoral division in the Canadian province of Manitoba that encompasses the city of Steinbach, the riding's namesake, and northeastern part of the Rural Municipality of Hanover.
+Steinbach is a provincial electoral district of Manitoba, Canada, that encompasses the city of Steinbach, the riding's namesake, and northeastern part of the Rural Municipality of Hanover.

-The current MLA is Kelvin Goertzen, who was first elected with almost 75% of the vote in 2003.
+The current Legislative Assembly of Manitoba (MLA) is Kelvin Goertzen, who was first elected with almost 75% of the vote in 2003.
 Goertzen also briefly served as Premier of Manitoba in 2021.

 History

 It was created by redistribution in 1989, and has formally existed since the provincial election of 1990.
 Originally a much larger riding in terms of geographical area, Steinbach has been redistributed three times (1999, 2011, and 2019) in response to the city of Steinbach's rapid population growth and is now among the smallest provincial ridings in terms of land area outside of Winnipeg.

 The riding is currently bordered by the riding of Dawson Trail to the north and east, and La Verendrye to the south and west.
 Prior to the redistribution ahead of the 2019 election, the riding was bordered by the former Emerson riding to the west, La Verendrye to the south and east, Dawson Trail to the north, and former Morris riding to the west.